 We have our own class email!
 If you would like to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.

-PE will now be on a Tuesday and a Thursday.
+PE will continue to be on a Tuesday and a Thursday.

 Children should be coming into school dressed in their PE and will remain in their PE kit for the entire day.